Karma: 510 (+510/-0)

 From our Board Founder…LynnS

 No contact includes every single form of contact: mail/email, phone, fax, his websites, IM, texts - EVERYTHING.
-This also [sign in to see URL] NOT ask friends/family about him/her and do NOT let friends/family tell you about him/her.
+This also includes...do NOT ask friends/family about him/her and do NOT let friends/family tell you about him/her.
 I will get rid of every item that reminds me of him.

 Some common misconceptions: